Lockrod

-Lockrods are mechanical devices used to secure swing doors on the back end of trailers.
-They are used for semi-trucks, containers, and small specialty trailers.

 History

 Patented originally in 1912, the lockrod was first used to secure railroad boxcar doors.
 Today, sometimes confused with locking bars or bar locks, lockrods have evolved to secure virtually every trailer or container that has a swing door (a door that swings open and closed rather than rolls up).
 Roll up doors are sometimes used in place of swing doors on trailers that make shorter haul deliveries.